OpenLI-NZ/openli/README.md

 * libtcmalloc -- Debian / Ubuntu users can install the libgoogle-perftools-dev package.
 Optional, but highly recommended for performance reasons.

+* RabbitMQ Server -- Debian/Ubuntu users can install the rabbitmq-server package.
+Optional for the collector, required for the mediator.

 ## Building OpenLI

 To build OpenLI from source, just follow the series of steps given below.